-DDWL 3914: Industrial Training Report After 16 weeks of industrial training, the students need to submit the report and to present what they have acquired and learned during the attachment.
+DDWL 3914: Industrial Training Report

+After 16 weeks of industrial training, the students need to submit the report and to present what they have acquired and learned during the attachment.
 The students also can shared experienced to the others.

-1. Programme Name Diploma in Urban and Regional Planning 2.
-Final Award Diploma in Urban and Regional Planning 3.
-Awarding Institution UTM 4.
-Teaching Institution 1 UTM 5.
-Professional or Statutory Body of Accreditation Ministry of Higher Education 6.
-Code of Programme DDWN 7.
-Language(s) of Inst ruction Bahasa Melayu and English 8.
-Mode of Study (Conventional, distance learning, etc) Conventional 9.
-Mode of operation (Franchise, self-govern, etc) Self-governing 10.
-Study Scheme (Full Time/Part Time) Full Time and Part Time 11.
-Study Duration Full time: Minimum: 6 semester (3 Years) Maximum: 9 semester (41⁄2 Years) Part time: Minimum: 8 semester (4 years) Maximum: 18 semester (9 years) Type of Compater No. of Semesters No. of weeks per semester Type of Semester Full Time Part Time Full Time Part time Normal 6 8 14 15 Short 0 3 0 9
+1. Programme Name 1.
+Programme Name Diploma in Urban and Regional Planning

+2. Final Award Diploma in Urban and Regional Planning

+3. Awarding Institution UTM

+4. Teaching Institution UTM

+5. Professional or Statuto y Body of Acc reditation Malaysian Qualifications Ag gency (MQA)

+6. Code of Programme DDWN

+7. Language(s) of Instruct ion Bahasa Melayu and Englis h

+8. Mode of Study (Conven tional, distance e learning, etc) Conventional

+9. Mode of operation (Fran chise, self-gov /ern, etc) Self-governing

+10. Study Scheme (Full Ti me/Part Time) Full Time and Part Time

+11. Study Duration Full time:

+Minimum: 6 semester (3 Y (ears)

+Maximum : 9 semester (41/2 Years)

+Part time:

+Minimum: 8 semester (4 years)

+Maximum : 18 semester (9 years)

+Type of Semester Semesters No. of weeks per semester

+Full Time Part Time Full Time Part time

+Normal Short 6 0 8 0 15

+0 3 A) GENERAL REQUIREM 9

-Obtained a pass in Sijil Pelajaran Malaysia (SPM) or equivalent qualifications, with a minimum of FIVE (5) credits (GRADE C) inclusive of a credit in Bahasa Melayu, and a pass (GRADE E) in History at the SPM level.
+Obtain equiva Obtain a pass in Sijil Pelajaran Malaysia (SPM) / clusive of a credit in Bahasa ry at the SPM level

+Obtain a pass in Sijil equivalent qualifications, w credits (GRADE C) inclusi following subjects: • Mathematics Pelajaran Malaysia (SPM) / vith a minimum of THREE (3) ve of Bahasa Melayu and the ts (NOT inclusive of previously